mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ### ICMP Message Format {#ICMP-message-format}

-This datagram contains a summary message of the ICMP message received and validated to relate to this IP flow.
+This datagram contains a summary message of the ICMP message received and validated for the respective IP flow.
 The message format carries the ICMP packet for ICMPv4 {{RFC0792}} or ICMPv6 {{RFC4443}}.
 This format is chosen for forward compatibilty.
-From a implementation perspective the client don't need to verify the checksum or validate the header fields becasue that is done by the server.
+From an implementation perspective the client don't need to verify the checksum or validate the header fields becasue that is done by the server.
 However, some type codes, like IMCPv4 type 2, (Packet Too Big) carries an MTU field